LuisMB09/vartools/README.md

 # VaR Calculation Library

 ## Overview
 This Python library provides functions to calculate the **Value at Risk (VaR)** and **Conditional Value at Risk (cVaR)** for financial portfolios, including stock and forex portfolios.
 These risk measures help in understanding potential losses under given confidence levels.
+It also allows you to conveniently download price data from Yahoo Finance and perform portfolio optimization using multiple strategies.

 ## Features
 - Calculate **VaR** and **cVaR** for a **stock portfolio**.